 - Guidance.
 Initiating movement so that the student is relieved of making a decision to act, which increases the possibility that the movement may begin without a return to the habitual condition.
 The student is still doing the movement, so all of the neuro-muscular parts of the well-organized action are in place.
 We need to help the student to construct an, at first, fragile neuronal construct until this construct is sufficiently developed that he can use it unassisted (or even to use an old construct that goes against a more recent, but solidly established habit, for example, trying to walk normally again after months using crutches – the normal walking is not, in this case, a new action, but is one that is difficult to return to after habits associated with maladaptive patterns have been installed).

 It must be made clear that, even though hands-on work is essential in the A.T., the role of the Alexander teacher is one of facilitator and not one of manipulator.
 Without diminishing the role of manipulative therapies in dealing with certain health problems, I think that it is unlikely that pure manipulation can make any lasting change in posture.
-In order to affect a change in posture, one must learn to alter his behaviour, as it is behaviour that is usually the source of postural degradation.
-The A.T. student learns to alter his behaviour, a process that may be facilitated by the actions of the A.T. teacher.
+In order to affect a change in posture, one must learn to alter his behavior, as it is behavior that is usually the source of postural degradation.
+The A.T. student learns to alter his behavior, a process that may be facilitated by the actions of the A.T. teacher.
 We cannot reasonably expect students to instantly give up feelings of control they gain through long-established habits that give them a sense (however faulty!) of how and where they are in space and time.
 Nor is it effective to pry them out of muscular patterns, as deep patterns initiated in the brain will simply reassert.
 What we seek is to assist and support them so that they feel secure enough to attempt to let go of habitual control of balance and posture.
 We guide them, provide them with a safety net, and give them feedback.
 For example, I once had a boxer come for lessons.
 He was well over six feet tall and rather stooped.
 Surprisingly, I found it very easy to guide him out of his habitual state.
-When I had him standing in the center of my studio, nice and tall and much more open, I took my hands off and asked him if he noted the difference.
+When I had him standing in the center of my studio, nice and tall and much more open, I took my hands off and asked him if he noticed the difference.
 He said yes, of course, “but I can’t stand like this!”
 I asked him why not, and he replied, “Because I will fall over!”
 It is very unlikely that this man would ever have gotten himself to this insecure posture without hands-on guidance.
 He could do this on his own, but would he?
 So we become like training wheels to allow guided experimentation.
-In actually initiating movement for a student, we take over aspects of their conscious behaviour, so that they will not be so distracted from continuing the task of self-direction that will get them into movement without recourse to habitual patterns of control.
+In actually initiating movement for a student, we take over aspects of their conscious behavior, so that they will not be so distracted from continuing the task of self-direction that will get them into movement without recourse to habitual patterns of control.

 I don’t think that, in the Alexander Technique, we are trying to “give” clients an experience (as has been